mandelsoft/spiff/README.md

   consist of a map.
 Each key is used as additional binding.
 The bindings document is not processed, the values are used as defined.

+- With option `--tag <tag>:<path>` a yaml file can be specified, whose content is used as value for a predefined global tag (see [Tags](#tags)).
+  Tags can be accessed by reference expressions of the form `<tag>::<ref>`.
+  In contrast to bindings tagged content does not compete with the nodes in the document, it uses another reference namespace.

 - With option `--define <key>=<value>` (shorthand`-D`) additional binding values
   can be specified on the command line overriding binding values from the binding file.
 The option may occur multiple times.